hailetotaw/slackBot/README.md

 - go build

-This will create a slackBot.exe file and run that.
+This will create a <b>slackBot.exe</b> file and run that.
 This will start the server and the boot app will start listening to slack events.

 Create a workspace on [slack](https://slack.com/create#email).
 After creating the worksapce, go to the following [link](https://api.slack.com/apps) and create a slack app.
 After creating the app: